Frequently Asked Questions

 • Minimum Learning Ability – 2 (MLA-2)

-Students in Grades 6th to 8th will compete in Phase 1, while students in Grades 9th and 10th will compete in both phases.
-Phase 2 will be unlocked only after the successful completion of Phase 1.
+Students in Grades 6th to 8th will compete in MNS, while students in Grades 9th and 10th will compete in MNS, MLA-1 and MLA-2.

-2. What is the detailed structure Phase 1: Boudhayana Division - Minimum Numerical Skill for grades 6th to 10th?
+2. What is the detailed structure of Minimum Numerical Skill?

 • Entry Stage: 40 questions to be solved in 10 minutes

-On the score of the entry round student will be promoted to the respective level.
+On the score of the entry stage, students will be promoted to the respective level.

-• Qualifier Stage: Structured practice tests across categories and levels.
+• Qualifying Stage: Structured practice tests across categories and levels.

-Students can be promoted to the next category/level only with an accuracy greater than 90%.
+Students can be promoted to the next category/level/tests only with an accuracy greater than 90%.

-The Boudhayan Division is considered complete only after successful completion of the Final Stage with more than 90% accuracy.
+Minimum Numerical Skill is considered complete only after successful completion of the Final stage with more than 90% accuracy.

 • Minimum Learning Ability – 1